nabil828/mern_demo/readme.md

-VoilàMERN Demo using (MongoDB, Express.js, React.js, and Node.js)
+MERN Demo using (MongoDB, Express.js, React.js, and Node.js)
 Here is a list of steps we are going through this demo:
 - [ ] [Setting up The Server](#Setting-up-the-server)
 - [ ] [Routing in Express](#Routing-in-Express)